TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding

 \subsection{Effectiveness Analysis}

 \textbf{State-of-the-Art Performance.} Table~\ref{tab:main-results} shows the comparison results of TableDART with baselines.
 From the results, we can observe that: (1) Compared to all single-modality based methods, TableDART consistently achieves superior or highly competitive results, including surpassing its constituent models like TableGPT2-7B and Ovis2-8B, demonstrating that the framework successfully combines their strengths to achieve a result neither could reach alone.
 (2) Compared to multi-modality based methods, TableDART's dynamic routing mechanism proves more effective than the MLLM-based HIPPO, outperforming it on five of the seven benchmarks.
 (3) TableDART outperforms the powerful Fusion agent model (Google Gemini 2.0 Flash), confirming that the performance gains are driven by the intelligent routing mechanism, not just the capacity of the Fusion agent's backbone.
+(4) TableDART demonstrates strong \textbf{generalization} across backbone models.
+When instantiated by replacing the Table-as-Image model with Qwen2.5-VL-7B while retaining TableGPT2-7B, the framework achieves a substantial +7.14\% average accuracy gain over the single-modality Qwen2.5-VL baseline, validating its model-agnostic effectiveness.
 Furthermore, the `Average' column summarizes the average performance, showing that TableDART achieves the strongest results among all baselines, surpassing the best multi-modality tabular model, HIPPO-8B, by a decisive \textbf{+4.02\%} in average accuracy and \textbf{+2.93} points in BLEU score.

 \textbf{Zero-Shot Generalization Performance.} To assess TableDART’s generalization capability, we compare it with the strongest MLLM-based baseline, HIPPO-8B, in a zero-shot setting on unseen datasets excluded from training.
 As shown in Table~\ref{tab:generalization}, TableDART demonstrates superior generalization.
 It achieves a \textbf{+18.05\%} accuracy improvement and a +2.93 BLEU score gain over HIPPO-8B.
 Notably, TableDART maintains nearly identical performance on seen (74.95\%) and unseen datasets (74.37\%), whereas HIPPO-8B suffers a sharp drop from 72.41\% to 63.00\%.
 This substantial advantage highlights that TableDART learns a genuinely generalizable routing policy, capable of adapting to new tables rather than overfitting to the training distribution.